percona/pmm-doc/docs/setting-up/client/mysql.md

 There are two ways to install  PMM Client  for monitoring your MySQL database:
 1. [Local installation](#Install-PMM-Client locally): Installs PMM Client directly on the database node, collecting both database and OS/host metrics.
 This option enables more effective comparison and problem identification.
-2. [As a Remote Instance] - This option should be used when it is not possible to install PMM Client on the Database node.
-It will not provide OS/Node metrics in PMM.
+2. [Remote instance](#Install-PMM-Client-as-a-remote-instance): Use when local installation isn't possible.
+This method doesn't provide OS/Node metrics in PMM.

 ### Install PMM Client locally